Pierre Auguste Brahain Ducange

-Pierre Auguste Brahain Ducange (Tours, ? — Paris, 1833) was a French journalist, minor diplomat, secret agent, swindler, and author.
+Pierre Auguste Brahain Ducange (? in Tours – 1833 in Paris) was a French journalist, minor diplomat, secret agent, swindler, and author.
 He was the father of the French author Victor Henri Joseph Brahain Ducange.
 He played an important role in the coup d'état of 22 January 1798 in the Batavian Republic, by general Herman Willem Daendels, which brought the radical unitarist faction of Wybo Fijnje and Pieter Vreede to power, and he helped write the Staatsregeling voor het Bataafse Volk of 1798 (the first Dutch Constitution).

 Early career

 Little is known about Ducange's life before 1783, the year in which his son was born.
 As a matter of fact, the name "Ducange" seems to have been assumed, as Ducange calls himself around this time "Brahain, dit Ducange."
 Still, in many sources he is designated "Ducange," or "Brahain Ducange," so that is the name that will be used here.
 In 1783 he also published Oeuvres commentées du sieur Hadoux: expliquées et rendues intelligibles under the elaborate pseudonym André d'Acunenga Rhiba, which is an anagram of his name.